top of page

 CO2.jpg

-Myth #4
+FACT #4

-RNG will help BC reach climate targets
+RNG will help B.C. reach its climate targets

-RNG is not a low carbon solution if it is transported long distances due to emissions associated with building pipeline infrastructure and methane leakage along the system.
+TRUTH: RNG is not a low carbon solution if it is transported long distances due to emissions associated with building pipeline infrastructure and methane leakage along the system.

 RNG is only low carbon if the biogas would otherwise be released into the environment or if the product is used very close to the source.
 We also have to make sure only true waste wood is used for biogas production, not trees.